Is previous experience necessary?

 Where does SCA funding come from?

 The National Park Service and other partners require SCA to raise funds from the public to match the grants they make to us for the cost of our volunteer programs.
 Generally, they pay 80 percent of the costs to us and we have to raise the other 20 percent.
-That funding comes from people like you, foundations, clubs, and corporations.
+That funding comes from individual donors, foundations, clubs and corporations.

 How can I support SCA?